python-cmd2/cmd2/docs/features/builtin_commands.md

 ### \_relative_run_script

 This command is hidden from the help that's visible to end users.
 It runs a script like [run_script](#run_script) but does so using a path relative to the script that is currently executing.
 This is useful when you have scripts that run other scripts.
-See `features/scripting:Running
-Command Scripts`{.interpreted-text role="ref"} for more information.
+See [Running Command Scripts](../features/scripting.md#running-command-scripts) for more information.

 ### set